The Robust Minimal Controllability Problem: Introduction

 \section{Introduction}

-The problem of guaranteeing that a dynamic system can be driven toward a desired steady state regardless of its initial position is a fundamental question that has been studied in control systems and it is referred to as \emph{controllability}.
-Several applications, for instance, control processes, control of large-flexible structures, systems biology and power systems \cite{Magnus,largeScale,Skogestad04a} rely on the notion of controllability to safeguard their proper functioning.
-Furthermore, as the systems become larger (i.e., the dimension of their state space), we (often) aim to identify a relatively small subset of state variables that ensure the controllability of the system, for instance due to economic constraints~\cite{nphard}.
-Consequently, it is natural to pose the following question: \textit{Which state variables need to be directly actuated to ensure the controllability of a dynamical system?}
+The problem of guaranteeing that a dynamical system can be driven toward the desired state regardless of its initial position is a fundamental question that has been studied in control systems and it is referred to as \emph{controllability}.
+Several applications, for instance, control processes, control of large flexible structures, systems biology and power systems \cite{Magnus,largeScale,Skogestad04a} rely on the notion of controllability to safeguard their proper functioning.
+Furthermore, as the systems become larger (i.e., the dimension of their state space), we (often) aim to identify a relatively small subset of state variables that ensure the controllability of the system, for instance, due to economic constraints~\cite{nphard}.
+Consequently, it is natural to pose the following question.

-The \emph{minimal controllability problem} (MCP) relates with the aforementioned question in the sense that it is the problem of identifying the sparsest input vector that ensures system's controllability, see \cite{nphard}.
-In \cite{nphard}, this problem was stated as follows: determine the sparsest input vector $b\in \mathbb{C}^{n}$ (assuming that it exists) such that, given a dynamic matrix $A\in\mathbb{C}^{n \times n}$, associated with a linear time-invariant system (LTI), with state $x \in \mathbb{C}^n$ and input $u \in \mathbb{C}$, is controllable.
-We refer to the system in \eqref{dyn} by the pair $(A,b)$, and if \eqref{dyn} is controllable, we say that the pair $(A,b)$ is controllable.
-Whereas in~\cite{nphard} polynomial algorithms provide an approximate solution to the MCP, hereafter we provide a systematic method to determine a solution to the MCP.